-Where Can You Rent a Camper?
+Where Can You Rent an RV?
+RV Rental Companies

 Making an RV Rental Reservation

-- Most companies require drivers be at least 25 years old with a valid driver’s license and clean driving record.
+Most companies require drivers be at least 25 years old with a valid driver’s license and clean driving record.

 Fees to Expect with RV Rentals

-- RV rental rates will be determined according to type of RV and length of reservation.
+Rv rental rates will be determined according to type of rv and length of reservation.

-Insurance for RV Rentals
+Insurance for Camper Rentals

-- Roadside assistance is also available to get you back on the road as quickly as possible in the event of a mechanical issue.
+Roadside assistance is also available to get you back on the road as quickly as possible in the event of a mechanical issue.

 Booking a Reservation for RV Rental

-- Outdoorsy- you will be working primarily with private owners although the payments and insurance are handled by the Outdoorsy company.
+Outdoorsy- you will be working primarily with private owners although the payments and insurance are handled by the Outdoorsy company.
 Search the website by location and type of vehicle you are interested in and then contact the owner by email to request a reservation.
 The owner will then contact you to complete the reservation.
 The deposit and payments are made online.

-Picking Up Your Rental RV
+Picking up Your RV Rental

-Outdoorsy rental owners will arrange a time and place for you to pick up and drop off the camper.
+Outdoorsy owners will arrange a time and place for you to pick up and drop off the camper.
 Outdoorsy provides owners with departure forms and a return form for the owner and the renter to fill out.
 Make sure you take the time to go over everything, ask questions and take notes.
 Some owners also include a manual for you to refer to.
-Note any damage etc on the form to protect you when you return the vehicle.
-When you return, do a walk through with the owner and be sure to sign the return form so that your deposit can be returned.
+Note any damage etc on the form to protect yourself when you return the vehicle.
+When you return, do a walk thru with the owner and be sure to sign the return form so that your deposit can be returned.

 Here are a few things to keep in mind so that you get your full deposit returned:

-- Empty holding tanks- be sure to empty the tanks according to your agreement.
+Empty holding tanks- be sure to empty the tanks according to your agreement

-- Gas fees- fill any gas tanks to the vehicle and generator according to your rental agreement.
+Gas fees- fill any gas tanks to the vehicle and generator according to your rental agreement.